 This course is designed to study organizational principles and organizational systems, theories and processes affecting leadership, and management of planned change.
-It will also focus on the roles and responsibilities of school leaders as they address a set of beguiling challenges that schools face today and are likely to face for the foreseeable futures.
-The main goal is to expand students' perspectives on these organizational and curricular challenges, and thereby to assist them as potential leaders in forming enlightened approaches to address them.
+It will also focus on the roles and responsibilities of school leaders as they address a set of beguiling challenges that schools face today and are likely to face for the foreseeable future.
+The course provides students with increased knowledge of educational organizations through an in-depth study and application of the research and concepts from organizational theory.
+This course will cover the major strands of organizational theory with application to education, including organizational structure, resource dependence, institutional theory, organizational culture, strategic decision making, organizational change, socialization, and leadership.

-EDU 515 Executive Leadership and Ethical Decision Making 3 Credits
+EDL 515 Leadership and 3 Credits Ethical Decision Making

 This course will focus on the theories of leadership and their influence on educational systems.
 It will develop problem analysis and solution skills and ethical approaches to decision making.
 The role of decision-making and appropriate models for the executive will be stressed.
-The student will gain an understanding of the information needs of education decisionmakers and how such needs can be met.
+The student will gain an understanding of and information needs of education decision-makers and how such needs can be met.
 The emphasis is on data driven decision making and organizational learning.

-EDL 516 Managerial Finance
+EDL 516 Managerial Finance 3 Credits

 This course will focus on sources of funding for schools with an emphasis on equity and adequacy of funding formulas for all students.
 It includes both human and financial resource allocation to improve student learning.
-It will cover reporting financial operations and the preparation and utilization of financial data for internal applications, including decisionmaking and budget preparation with an emphasis on long range and strategic planning forecasting.
+It will cover reporting financial operations, the preparation and utilization of financial data for internal applications including decision-making and budget preparation, with an emphasis on long range and strategic planning forecasting

-EDL 529 Introduction to Management and Leadership
+EDL 529 Introduction to Leadership and Management